Home / Crafts / Kids / DIY Hydrophobic Sand: Make Sand That Stays Dry Underwater

 • Fill a container with water.
 Pour or spoon the sand into a funnel, and watch as it floats to the bottom of the water.

-• Layer the sand colors to create a unique design.
+• Layer the sand colors to create a unique design and experience the hydrophobic nature.

 Did you enjoy this craft?
 Let me know in the comments!
 I’d also love for you to check out these other projects and tactile crafts: